piepieonline/ShadowsOfDoubtMods/CityDirectoryPhoneNumbers/ModFolderContent/README.md

 # Piepieonline's CityDirectoryPhoneNumbers

 Changes the city directory to list phone numbers instead of addresses.
 Thanks to Dusty926 on Discord for the suggestion.
+Note that not all addresses have phones attached - in these cases, the address will show as per normal (mostly businesses, I've noticed)

 # Manual Installation